Developer-lfierro743/Improved-Project-EaglecraftY-v.0.0-Pre-Developement/Readme.md

 * **Copyright**: Xojang Studioz ZB (not affiliated with Mojang Studios Ab and Microsoft)
 * **Independent Game Studio**: We're a passionate team dedicated to creating our flagship game, EaglecraftY.

-I made some changes to improve readability, consistency, and overall flow.
-I also added some Markdown formatting to make the text more visually appealing.
-Let me know if you have any specific feedback or if there's anything else I can help with!